 Explore the fortresses of the defence line of Amsterdam

-Fort Abcoude is a must visit in The Netherlands.
-This was the first fortress that was completed in the Stelling van Amsterdam but was never used.
+Fort Abcoude is a must-visit in The Netherlands.
 It’s located between the Angstel river and the railway between Amsterdam and Utrecht.
+This was the first fortress completed in the Stelling van Amsterdam but was never used.
 You can visit this Dutch fort in the Utrecht region during the summer months.

-The fortress of Abcoude was built as the road to Amsterdam from the south was clear for enemy troops, which is not what anyone wanted.
-The defence line was supposed to be made closer to Amsterdam, but due to changes in the artillery force, that wasn’t needed.
+The fortress of Abcoude was built as the road to Amsterdam from the south was clear for enemy troops, which was not what anyone wanted.
+The defence line was supposed to be made closer to Amsterdam, but that wasn’t needed due to changes in the artillery force.

 The creation of the fort of Abcoude started in 1884.
-The fort exists out of several buildings covered by soil and home to seven bomb free spaces surrounded by a moat.
+The defence exists out of several buildings covered by soil and is home to seven bomb free spaces surrounded by a moat.
 The bomb free areas included the main building with two floors and could house 360 people, a kitchen and a hospital.
-This fort was an example for the rest of the fortresses of the defence line of Amsterdam that were waiting to be built.
+This fort was an example for the rest of the fortresses of the defence line of Amsterdam that were still in construction.

-The buildings were all created on a soil that existed out of peat.
-As peat isn’t the most robust place to build heavy forts, most of the peat was dug off, and sand was placed there instead.
-All of the buildings were supposed to be made from brick; however, that plan didn’t last long.
+The buildings were all created on soil that existed out of peat.
+As peat isn’t the most robust place to build heavy forts, most of the peat was dug off, and workers placed sand there instead.
+All buildings were supposed to be made from brick; however, that plan didn’t last long.
 After a year, this fort’s creation was halted, as the brisant grenade was created, which would destroy a brick fort.
-That’s when they changed the design, and most of the fort was eventually made from concrete.
-Most of the inside walls and the facades were still made from brick, but the roofs were all made from a mix of concrete and brick parts.
-The rest of the forts of the defence line got cement too, were only one floor and didn’t have wooden shutters for the windows and doors, but got steel ones (with shooting holes) instead.
+They changed the design, eventually making most of the defence from concrete.
+Most of the inside walls and the facades were still made from brick, but the roofs were all made from concrete and brick parts.
+The rest of the forts of the defence line got cement too.
 The Abcouder fort was completed in 1887.